ichibrosan/multiware-framework-and-vpa/README.md

 // Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.  //
 /////////////////////////////////////////////////////////////////////////

+2025-02-06 20:26 mf - changed some variable names to make it more standard, modified a couple for loops to only have < instead of <=, and did some work on noteload. many of these changes were within the schema preprocessor.

 2025-02-06 19:23 mf - fixed up noteload and modified the journal schema to generate the iframe again.